pictureknight/compressed_visuals/README.md

 ## Follow these steps

+1. Find the asset fingerprint of your NFT.
+This is visible on Tokhun.io for each NFT.

+2. Search that asset fingerprint in a Cardano explorer, such as cardanoscan.io.

+3. Navigate to the "Mint transactions" tab, then click on the Trx Hash.

+4. Navigate to Metadata tab, then open the "Value" element.

-1. Copy all the text from your NFT metadata
+5. Copy all the text inside the popup that opens.
+This is the data defining your NFT.

-2. Click on the "launch binder" button below to start the tool and wait for it to load
+6. Click on the "launch binder" button below to start the tool and wait for it to load

-3. In the left panel double-click on RECREATE.ipynb
+7. In the left panel double-click on RECREATE.ipynb

-3. Press "SHIFT + ENTER" to run the notebook
+8. Press "SHIFT + ENTER" to run the notebook

-4. An empty text field will appear, paste your metadata into it, and press ENTER
+9. An empty text field will appear, paste your metadata into it, and press ENTER

-5. Wait a few seconds and you will find on the left panel a file ending with .png, right-click then download
+10. Wait a few seconds and you will find on the left panel a file ending with .png, right-click then download